MeganRoberts-dev/fit_horse/TESTING.md

 > [!WARNING]
 > ## Unfixed Bugs
-### Version Control / Commits

-I originally started my project using "past-tense" verbs in my commit message, however, after speaking with my mentor, we discussed the appropriate way of using the "imperative mood" for commits.

 ### Calculator Video Speed / Low Lighthouse Audit

 I am aware the response speed on the calculator page relating to the informative youtube video is not of satisfactory time, effecting the lighthouse audit result.
 Multiple steps were taken to resolve this for example, adding a Lazy load third-party resource or using a Lite youtube embed, for example "<lite-youtube videoid="{{ latestSomeAntics.id }}" playlabel="Play {{ latestSomeAntics.title }}"></lite-youtube>".
 I believe they did not work due to my limited experience.
 Lastly I had tried using Jquary, however after extensinve reasreaching, found it adds additional overhead to web pages, therefore I did not choose this option either.